AurelianSpodarec/GTA_UltimateMenu/README.md

-# Ultimate Menu - GTA5 Feature Enhancement
+# The Ultimate Menu - GTA5 Feature Enhancement
 ![image](https://i.imgur.com/HaGvlUb.png)

-The*Ultimate Menu*is open source enhancement for GTA5 game, based on the 2take1 Lua script.
+The *Ultimate Menu* is open source enhancement for GTA5 game, based on the 2take1 Lua script.

-The menu offers a robust amount of highly customisable features, changing how the pedestrian walks, vehicle max speed to a kamikadze plane sent by you on a player of your choice 😜
+The menu offers a robust amount of **highly customisable** features, changing how the pedestrian walks, vehicle MAX speed to a kAmiKadzE plane sent by you on a player of your choice 😜

 # Trello